skiss10/realtime_protocol_exercise/README.md

 6. Once the sequence transfer begins, if you want to simulate disconnections between the server and client, interrupt the proxy application with a keyboard interrupt.
 If you restart the proxy within 30 seconds, the sequence will continue (depending on when the last heartbeat was received by the client/last heartbeat_ack was received by the server).
 If you wait more than 30 seconds to restart the proxy, the server will remove the session information for the client, and automatic reconnection attempts from the client through the proxy will be rejected.

-7. Once the sequence is completed, both `app.log` in the `logs` directory and the clients' stdout will display "system - SUCCESS! local checksum and server checksum are equal".
+7. Once the sequence is completed, "system - SUCCESS! ... " will appear in `app.log` and both the clients' and server's stdout.

 ## Limitations: